-College Access Fairfax offers six different workshops throughout the school year.
+College Access Fairfax offers eight different workshops throughout the school year.
 Each is described below.
 Details of dates & locations and the ability to register for each workshop can be found on our Calendar page.
 There is no cost associated with any of our workshops and students & parents are welcomed to attend any location.
 We do, however, ask you to register in advance.

 Middle School Financial Awareness Program